sanjayr1/voter-pipeline/README.md

 ## 📓 Notes for Reviewers
 - Set `DATA_URL` when invoking `make download-data` if you want to test with an alternate dataset.
 - `scripts/setup.sh` creates `.venv/` at the repo root; activate it for any local CLI work (`source .venv/bin/activate`).
 - dbt is configured to write to `data/processed/goodparty.duckdb` when you run it locally (outside Astro).
-Astro mounts the repo at `/usr/local/airflow`, so the scheduler reads the exact same file from `/usr/local/airflow/data/processed/goodparty.duckdb`—no manual sync steps required.
+Run `make copy-data` whenever you need the Airflow containers to pick up the latest DuckDB/dbt changes; it mirrors everything into `/usr/local/airflow/include/...` inside the stack.
 - Airflow DAGs live in `airflow/dags/` inside the Astro project.
 Use `astro dev restart` after adding DAGs to rebuild the container if requirements change.

 Enjoy exploring the voter pipeline!